 Pride Air was an interesting, exciting, and bittersweet experience.
 It was also a short experience.
 Within the year, Pride Air ceased to exist.
 Theoretically, its business plan was sound.
 However a variety of external factors - including even Frank Lorenzo - all coincided to ensure the airline's premature doom, despite its initial promise.

-For most, having experienced the tumultuous hostile takeover, bankruptcy, and strike at Continental, the early failure of Pride Air was an incredibly brutal – and profoundly expensive for most employees – final blow.
+For most, having experienced the tumultuous and bitter hostile takeover of our former airline, and its subsequent bankruptcy to void our labor contracts, followed by our beleaguered employee's subsequent strike against this corporate raider Lorenzo, the early failure of Pride Air was to be yet another incredibly brutal – and profoundly expensive for most employees – final blow.